 Neil also manages several key cricket sponsorship portfolios, including Vodafone, Sanitarium, Ryobi and Volkswagen.

 Neil played 35 first-class and 27 limited overs matches, primarily for NSW and Victoria.
 He was an aggressive fast-medium bowler, gritty middle order batsman and excellent gully fieldsman.

-Lisa Sthalekar became the first female to be appointed to the ACA general Executive in August this year.
+Lisa Sthalekar became the first female to be appointed to the ACA general Executive in August of 2014.

 The Australian and New South Wales all-rounder has enjoyed an enormously successful on-field career and has worked for Cricket NSW for almost eight years in game development and as a high performance coach.
 Her current role is Youth Programs Manager - Female.

 Lisa has been part of the ACA's Women's Executive since its inception in 2009-10 and attended Sydney University, majoring in Religious Studies and Psychology.

 The first woman to score 1,000 runs and take 100 wickets in ODIs, Lisa led NSW to five consecutive WNCL titles starting in 2005-06.
 Lisa has the most wickets in WNCL history and also has a Test century to her name.